jamessoni/linear_solvers_library/Documentation.md

 A few non iterative solver methods for the system Ax = b are also provided.
 These generally achieve higher precisions, but take longer to execute.

-These are two direct solving methods.
-LUsolve using LU decomposition, Cholesky with LL<sup>T</sup> decomposition, both using back/forward substitution methods from their class.
+LUsolve uses LU decomposition, Cholesky uses LL<sup>T</sup> decomposition, both using back/forward substitution methods.
 The bool parameter inplace in LUSolve is to decide whether we want to allocate new memory to store the LU decomposed matrix or are happy to "destroy" our original matrix

 void LUSolve(Matrix<T>* A, double* b, double* output, bool inplace);